 Because it’s been a few years since this recipe went out, it felt like a good time to revisit it.
 And basically, I did very little to the actual vegan pierogi recipe, but included a few tips to make it easier to make.

-With almost 3-4 hours of prep time, it’s a time commitment to make vegan pierogi, but it is also a great zen out activity.
-Not to mention, they are delicious!
+With almost 3-4 hours of prep time, it’s a time commitment to make homemade vegan pierogi, but it is also a great zen out activity.
+We average 25-30 pierogi from this recipe.
+And wow, they are good!

 A few notes…

-I enjoy serving vegan pierogi with some additional sauerkraut on the side.
+I enjoy serving this recipe for vegan pierogi with mushrooms and sauerkraut with some additional sauerkraut on the side.
 Vegan sour cream is always nice too 🧡

 Vegan Mushroom Sauerkraut Pierogi